 A doctor may prescribe medications that make it easier for blood to flow through the heart’s chambers.
 Examples of these medications include:

 - blood thinners to reduce clotting

 - water pills to reduce excess fluid in the blood stream

 - pills that prevent irregular heart rhythms

-A surgical procedure known as a valvuloplasty can stretch the pulmonary valve’s walls, enlarging it to improve blood flow.
+A surgical procedure known as a valvuloplasty can stretch the pulmonary valve’s walls to improve blood flow.
 This treatment option involves inserting a catheter that has a balloon on the end that can inflate and stretch the heart’s walls.